 What are the costs?

-Tuition is free.
-Under an arrangement that mirrors Running Start, students are responsible for books, lab fees, some field trip costs and transportation.
+Tuition is free for up to 15 credits.
+Under an arrangement that mirrors Running Start, students are responsible for books, lab fees, student fees, some field trip costs, tuition over 15 credits and transportation.

 How do I apply?

 Students need to take a Placement test (either COMPASS or ASSET) to determine college readiness in English and Math (make sure to take the college algebra portion of the placement exam).
-These scores need to be submitted to the Running Start Office along with the Running Start Application signed by the h.s. counselor and parent.
-Submit the ORCA application (available online) to Ardi Kveven.
+These scores need to be submitted to the Running Start Office along with the Running Start Application signed by the h.s. counselor and parent by May 1st.
+Submit the ORCA application (available online) to Ardi Kveven also by May 1st.
 Once these scores are reviewed by the ORCA faculty, an interview may be scheduled.

 Who is eligible?